 The best gifts come from the heart, not Walmart!
 The three nice things must be “acts of kindness.”
 We talked about lots of examples in class like inviting your pal to eat lunch with you or play at recess, taking down their chair, getting their boots or lunchbox, giving them a really great compliment.
 Students can also draw a picture or do a simple paper craft as one of their acts of kindness.
 We also said that picking up a

-On the morning of December 20, Secret Pals will be unveiled when each student presents their pal with a small homemade gift.
+On the morning of December 19, Secret Pals will be unveiled when each student presents their pal with a small homemade gift.
 The idea here is for students to give their time and effort for someone else.
 It might seem more fun to play xBox or watch TV for an hour but hopefully students will feel the joy that comes with using that time instead to work hard to make something for someone else.
 I told students to make something they would like to receive themselves!
 We discussed the homemade gift should be made out of items you already have at home.
-Do not buy anything!!
+Nothing new needs to be bought!!
+This is a great way for students to use their ingenuity.
 I don't want anyone having to run to the store at this busy time of year.
 Ideas we talked about for gifts include ornaments, bookmarks, decorations, jewelry or even anything from craft kits you may already have at home and haven’t used yet.
 I have lots of craft materials and paper here, so third graders can ask me for anything them might need!
 If I have it, you can have it!
 Make something you would like to get!
 Gifts should be wrapped or in a bag with a card on it that we will make in class.

 Holiday Raffle: For a little extra motivation, everytime a student does something nice for a classmate, they get to fill out a ticket describing their deed that acts like a raffle ticket for a drawing we will have right before the Sing Along on Dec.
-21. Hope your students have fun with being Secret Pals of Niceness!
-One last thing...If you know of any great sites for easy to make crafts that kids could do, post it in the comment section of our where I've put a few craft sites for you to look at with your kids.
-Good for Secret Pals, snow days, etc!
+20. Hope your students have fun with being Secret Pals of Niceness!

 Over the past few weeks as part of our reading and writing curriculum, students have been learning about character traits.
 In reading, recognizing a character's personality can help you understand why a character acts the way they do and how they may change throughout the story.
 In writing, we are developing characters in our narratives, giving them distinct personalities through our words, actions and dialogue.
 During our literacy centers, students combined what we were learning in language arts with our study of shadows to create silhouettes of themselves that listed ten character traits they thought best described them.
 See our silhouettes below, or better yet, stop by and see them in person!

-On Friday we furthered our scientific study of light and shadows by becoming human sundials.
-Students went outside five times during the day, and with a partner traced their shadows on the blacktop.
+On Thursday, after the heavy fog lifted, we furthered our scientific study of light and shadows by becoming human sundials.
+Students went outside four times during the day, and with a partner traced their shadows on the blacktop.
 They measured their shadows and recorded the time, length of shadow and position of the sun.
 Next they wrote observations and made predictions of what the next trip outside would bring.
 Students discovered that their shadows moved in a circular, clockwise direction, and in a direct line with the sun's position.
 Shadows were longest early in the morning, shortest when the sun was directly overhead and began to lengthen again in the afternoon.
 Towards the end of the day we watched a short clip on how sundials worked and students were amazed to discover they had become human sundials.
 Interactive science at it's best!

-Thank you so much to all of our relatives who came for our surprise event today.
-I'm so happy the weather cooperated with us so all the third graders could enjoy a few good book and a few good treats with their family and friends.
-The boys and girls used the Cynthia Rylant book, The Relatives Came, this week as mentor text for a personal narrative they wrote.
-Everyone began publishing their narrative in a comic strip format this morning.
-They should be finished next week and ready to display for you.
+Thank you so much to all of our relatives who came for our surprise event.
+Even if the weather did not fully cooperate with us, I'm so happy the third graders could enjoy a few good books and a few good treats with their family and friends.
+The boys and girls used the Cynthia Rylant book, The Relatives Came, this week as mentor text for a personal narrative they wrote then published as a picture book.
+These should be finished and ready to display soon.
 If you would like to see more photos from our Read Along, please be sure to visit the photo gallery.

 I'm so happy to have the opportunity to be sharing some of the things I do in my classroom on Scholastic's Top Teaching Blogs.
 I hope you will join me and several other teachers as we share our ideas weekly.